sremedios/phinet/README.md

 `--o`: Path to location where the weights will be saved

-`--encodings`: Path to the class_encodings file used to relate one-hot to real class

 Example usage:
-`python train.py --task modality --traindir data/train/ --o weights/modality/ --encodings class_encodings.txt`
+`python train.py --task modality --traindir data/train/ --o weights/modality/

 ### Classify
 Usage:

 Run `predict.py` with some desired arguments:

+`--task`: Type of task, one of:
+            - modality
+            - t1-contrast
+            - fl-contrast

 `--infile`: path to the file to to classify